 The railway network in the Netherlands is mainly operated by the state-owned company NS, Nederlandse Spoorwegen.
-With a track length of almost 3,200 km covering some 410 stations, around 1.1 million passengers use the train every day.
+With a track length of almost 3,200 km covering some 401 stations, there are up to 750,000 passengers normally using the train every day.

 Here are 10 tips and facts about the rail transport network in the Netherlands